patricktrainer/patricktrainer.github.io/content/posts/API-Routing-Layers-in-fintech.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: API-Routing-Layers-in-fintech
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# API-Routing-Layers-in-fintech

-# API-Routing-Layers-in-fintechSome examples of this are Alloy (aggregating several identity verification vendors and enabling you to access them from a single API) and Payitoff (aggregating several student loan programs and enabling you to access them all from a single API).
+Some examples of this are Alloy (aggregating several identity verification vendors and enabling you to access them from a single API) and Payitoff (aggregating several student loan programs and enabling you to access them all from a single API).
 For the fintech building on an routing layer, you might pay a slightly higher per unit price to consume the service (because the routing layer marks up the cost of the underlying vendor) but the overall organizational cost is lower, simply because you don’t have to distort your org by taking on non-core work.
 [API%20Routing%20Layers%20in%20fintech%208184cab869324516bfc6424774a9a74d/segment.png](API%20Routing%20Layers%20in%20fintech%208184cab869324516bfc6424774a9a74d/segment.png)
 Segment was the first API routing layer I remember seeing.